If you’re trying to build a high quality home gym on a budget, then you’ll want the best adjustable dumbbells you can afford.

 - Do not confuse the 200-pound set with the 105-pound version of the Yes4All dumbbells.
 The 105-pound set only comes with enough weight plates to adjust each dumbbell up to 52.5 pounds per dumbbell.
 If you’re a serious lifters, you’re going to want use more than that eventually, on some exercises.

 - Of course, if you did get the 105-pound set, you could buy more plates later on so that it’s effectively the same as the 200-pound set.
 BUT there’s a catch: You can’t buy just any standard weight plates.
 You can only buy plates that fit the 1.15″ diameter handle (the standard size is 1 inch).
 Yes4All sells these, but when you buy them separately from the dumbbell set, they’re more expensive than many other 1 inch standard weight plates……All of the above just lends itself the 200-pound set being the smartest buy to begin with–even if you don’t think you’ll need more than 52.5 pounds per dumbbell at first, you will eventually.
 So you may as well buy it now and save.
 That is, of course, if you choose Yes4All dumbbells vs the others I mention in this article.

 Yes4All Adjustable Dumbbells Cons

 - The issue that I have with the Yes4All Adjustable Dumbbells is the twisting cap that secures the plates.
 It is quick to wiggle and become loose.
 I think this won’t be a problem for the observant lifter but if you tend to get into the zone, you may not realize you’re about to lose some weight plates.

-If budget is your main concern when buying adjustable dumbbells, Cap Barbell Olympic Dumbbell Handle with Olympic Weights is a low-cost option that gets the job done.
+If budget is your main concern when buying adjustable dumbbells, the Cap Barbell Olympic Dumbbell Handles is a low-cost option that gets the job done.